orenkole/lectrum-webpack-2/notes.md

 ```

 # Lesson 2
-Some working with pathes,
+Some working with paths,
 clean-webpack-plugin

 ---
-Move to node run webpack
+## Move to node run webpack
 _build.js_
 ```javascript
 /**